 Mississippi Counseling License Requirements

-There are over 4,500 reported counselors in Mississippi working in different counseling subfields.1-5 A career in counseling will be a challenging and rewarding path and the profession offers dedicated individuals many opportunities to use clinical skills and knowledge.
+As of May 2021, there are over 4,500 reported counselors in Mississippi working in different counseling subfields.1-5 A career in counseling will be a challenging and rewarding path and the profession offers dedicated individuals many opportunities to use clinical skills and knowledge.
 However, earning a Mississippi counseling license is a long process with many steps.
-This guide can help you understand the educational and work experience requirements for different types of counseling licensure in Mississippi, such as Licensed Professional Counselors (LPCs).
+This guide can help you understand the educational and work experience requirements for different types of counseling licensure in Mississippi, such as Licensed Professional Counselor (LPC).

 Table of Contents